Jeremy1026/twilio-ruby/README.md

 ### Customizing your HTTP Client

 `twilio-ruby` uses [Faraday][faraday] to make HTTP requests.
-You can tell `Twilio::REST::Client` to use any of the Faraday adapters like so:
+You can tell `Textgrid::REST::Client` to use any of the Faraday adapters like so:

 ```ruby
 @client.http_client.adapter = :typhoeus